AdeleResearchGroup/Cilia/src/site/markdown/overview.md

 A binding describe a logical connection between mediator instances or between a mediator instance and an adaptor instance.
 A binding is defined between an out-port of a mediator and an in-port of another.
-At execution, a logical binding uses a communication protocols in order to transfer data from a mediator to other (mediation applications could be executed in distributed environments).
-This protocol could be specified at deployment time but also in developing time.

 Cilia Communication Blocks
 ==========================